 3.2.5.1.1 Level of technical experience in providing the types of services sought by the RFP.

-3.2.5.1.2 Description of all services similar to those sought by this RFP that the bidder has provided to other businesses or governmental entities within the last twenty-four (24) months.
+3.2.5.1.2 Description of services similar to those sought by this RFP that the bidder has provided to other businesses or governmental entities within the last twenty-four (24) months.

-For each similar service, provide a matrix detailing:
+For similar services, provide a matrix detailing not more than the five most recent projects in each service area listed in Scope of Work Section 1.3.1.3.
+The matrix shall detail the following information:

 Project title;